Pogali: Linguistic classification

-Pogali is classified under the Indo-Aryan language family, specifically within the Western Pahari dialect.
-It also exhibits some characteristics of Dardic languages.
-The language is primarily influenced by Kashmiri, Dogri, and Sarazi, with additional linguistic elements from Persian, Rajasthani, and Sanskrit.
-These influences have shaped Pogali’s unique vocabulary and syntax, making it a distinct dialect within the broader Pahari language group.
+Pogali is classified under the Indo-Aryan Dardic language family as a dialect of Kashmiri.
+It also exhibits some characteristics of Western Pahadi languages.
+The dialect is strongly influenced by Sarazi, with additional linguistic elements from Persian, Rajasthani, and Sanskrit.
+These influences have shaped Pogali’s unique vocabulary and syntax, making it a distinct dialect within the broader Kashmiri language group.

 Geographic distribution

-Pogali is primarily spoken in the Ramban district of Jammu and Kashmir, particularly in areas such as Neel, Ramsu, Khari,Banihal, Ramban, Pogal Paristan, Batote, and Chenani a Tehsil of Udhampur.Additionally, there is a village in the Reasi district where the dialect is spoken.
+Pogali is primarily spoken in the Ramban district of Jammu and Kashmir, particularly in areas such as Neel, Ramsu, Khari,Banihal, Ramban, Pogal Paristan, Batote, and Chenani a Tehsil of Udhampur.Additionally, there is a village in Laar Reasi district where the dialect is spoken.
 Over time, Pogali speakers have migrated to other regions of Jammu, Udhampur, and Srinagar, as well as to various parts of India, where the language continues to be spoken by descendants of these communities.

 Phonology

 Pogali phonology is characterized by its distinctive use of sounds, including certain unique pronunciations.
 Below are some examples of common Pogali words and their phonetic representations.

 Pogali features a set of consonants and vowels common to many Indo-Aryan languages.
 It includes both voiced and voiceless sounds, with the notable use of aspirated sounds such as [ʰ].